 In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
 The amendments in the ASU improve reportable segment disclosures by adding and enhancing annual and interim disclosure requirements, clarifying circumstances in which entities can disclose multiple segment measures of profit or loss, providing new segment disclosure requirements for entities with a single reportable segment, and adding other disclosure requirements.
 ASU 2023-07 will be effective for annual periods beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2024.
-We are evaluating the impact of adoption on our consolidated financial statements.
+The adoption of ASU 2023-07 will result in additional segment-related footnote disclosures within the notes to the consolidated financial statements.
+We are evaluating do not expect the adoption of ASU 2023-07 to have a material impact on our the consolidated financial statements.